Week 10 NFL Power Rankings: Biggest risers, fallers since preseason

 Week 9 ranking: No. 25

 Preseason ranking: 25.
 The fact that the Dolphins are .500 seems like a miracle.
-They rank last in the NFL in scoring and have been outscored by 63 points on the season.
+They rank last in the NFL in scoring and have been outscored by 63 points.
 Four wins or not, they fit in with the bottom tier in these rankings.

 27. Chicago Bears